pflanze/mailmover/README.md

 when someone replies to a message sent to a list from one of the addresses defined in ~/.mailmover_config.pl (`is_own_emailaddress` function).
 It also notifies whenever it creates a new folder, or when there is a warning or error during filtering.
+It also detects and filters mails sent from system services (cron), and auto-replies coming from subscribers of mailing lists that you're sending email to (not perfect yet since it will only trigger if the own email will make it back first).

-All mail is filtered into (automatically created) subdirectories below the "Z" directory.
+All filtered mail (not destined for the inbox) is delivered into (automatically created) subdirectories below the "Z" directory.

 It can currently be configured to use german or english folder names and notification text.

-This is originally very old and quite ugly code developed purely for personal use.
+Originally this was very old and ugly code developed purely for personal use.
 I have cleaned it up quite a bit since, but it's still not a work of beauty.